learn-co-students/module-one-final-project-guidelines-nyc-web-121018/README.md

+Nonprofit Matcher allows a user to learn more about different nonprofits.
+I used the orghunter api to gather their list of NY State nonprofits and gather the following information:
+  1. charityName
+  2. website/url
+  3. city
+  4. zipCode
+  5. ein number
+  6. cause/category

+I used faker to get volunteer data for my database.

+My domain model is :
+  nonprofits have many volunteers through volunteer_opportunities volunteers have many nonprofits through volunteer_opportunities volunteer_opportunities belong to volunteers volunteer_opportunities belong to nonprofits

+The user will be prompted to select an option to request their desired information.

 # Module One Final Project Guidelines

 Congratulations, you're at the end of module one!
 You've worked crazy hard to get here and have learned a ton.